codeadamca/laravel-blade-cms/README.md

 ```php
 DB_SOCKET=/Applications/MAMP/tmp/mysql/mysql.sock
 ```

+Your socket setting may be different.
+When your MAMP server is up and running, open the MAMP start page (http://:8888/MAMP), go to the MySQL tab, and your socket location will be listed:

+IMAGE

 The database setup included with this applications includes migrations and seeding.
 Run the following command to create the required tables and seed them with testing data: